nomath4u/radiusnetworks.github.io/pibeacon/pibeacon-instructions.md

 # PiBeacon Flexibility

-The PiBeacon is the ultimate BLE beacon tool, it has the ability to transmit with both the iBeacon and AltBeacon standards with fully customizable identifiers and transmit frequency.
-In addition, it can scan for other nearby beacons of both standards.
+The PiBeacon is the ultimate BLE beacon tool.
+It is designed to work with multiple Bluetooth Low Energy (BLE) proximity beacon specifications, including iBeacon™ technology and AltBeacon technology.
+It can transmit as a beacon with fully customizable identifiers and transmit frequency.
+In addition, it can scan for other nearby beacons using both technologies.
 For more information on AltBeacon (the open and interoperable proximity beacon specification) visit [AltBeacon.org](http://altbeacon.org).

 # Initial PiBeacon Configuration

 The PiBeacon will begin transmitting at boot with the default identifiers, these initial parameters can be easily configured by editing the `/boot/beacon.conf` file on the PiBeacon.
-This can be done easily by removing the SD card and placing it in your computer’s card reader slot.
+This can be done by removing the SD card and placing it in your computer’s card reader slot.
 Alternatively, you can edit the file directly on the Pi with either a keyboard and monitor or via SSH (see section below).
 When you open this file, you should see two blocks like the one below, these give the parameters and identifiers for each transmitter (Note: changing the second set of identifiers does nothing unless you have the dual model).

 ```
 export BEACON_TYPE_1=iBeacon